WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_audio.md

 #### Power Check

 After connecting the Horizon RDK to the microphone array, power it on.
-Use the command `i2cdetect -r -y 0` on the serial port to check the device connection.
+Use the command `i2cdetect -r -y 0` to check the device connection.
 If the connection is successful, three addresses should be read on the I2C bus.
 See the following figure:

 ![detect_mic](./image/box_adv/detect_mic.jpg)